About Walking Home For Christmas

 Learn how to get the most out of your fundraising.

-You’ll feel better.
-Study after study shows the positive benefits of being out in nature.
+Feel better.
+Study after study shows the positive benefits of being in the great outdoors.

-You'll be the focal point for your family, friends and colleagues’ charity activities this December.
+Be role model.
+You will be the focal point for your family, friends and colleagues’ charity activities this Christmas.

-You’ll support ex-servicemen and women who’ve walked in far more dangerous places for us.
+Be supporting those who served.
+You’ll support ex-military personnel who’ve walked in far more dangerous places for us.

 What are the benefits?